create3000/x_ite/docs/_posts/components/Geometry3D/Sphere.md

 Sphere is a geometry node, representing a perfectly round geometrical object that is the surface of a completely round ball.

-The Sphere node belongs to the **Geometry3D** component and its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Sphere node belongs to the **Geometry3D** component level **1** and its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy